mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-command/index.md

 ![](21.png)

 Once the script ends, the editor UI changes back to normal, and the **Variables** tray will show the last state of the variables.
-The tray will keep these data until the script is closed or another session of debugging is started.
+The tray will keep these data until the script is closed or another session of debugging is started:

 ![](22.png)